Miles for Migraine Cleveland 2019 Results

 The rest of my team came from the preschool that I teach.
 My boss and co-teacher are incredibly supportive of my migraine advocacy and efforts to make myself and others better.
 My boss’s husband lives with migraine and she treats me as a human before an employee.
 They both see me on my rough days and give me credit for my hard work and dedication.

 Working for someone who motivates me with support is WAY more productive than shaming me for my health.

 The newest additions to my Miles for Migraine Cleveland crew are the families I teach.
-This year I had 3 families from my school join us.
+This year I had 3 families from my school to join us.
 Wow!
 I’m impressed by these women.
-One of my team members ran the 5k with a double stroller, baby and preschooler aboard.
+One of my team members ran the 5k with a double stroller, baby, and preschooler aboard.
 She came to us pregnant at the beginning of the year and finished the year by signing up for the race and focusing on the goals she set.

 Their moms are teaching them that their health should never be taken for granted while being charitable to others.